North Carolina vs. South Carolina Women's Basketball Predictions & Picks - November 30

 North Carolina Schedule Analysis

-- The Tar Heels captured their best win of the season on November 12 by registering a 74-70 victory over the Davidson Wildcats, the No. 75-ranked team in our computer rankings.
+- Against the Davidson Wildcats, a top 100 team in our computer rankings, the Tar Heels captured their signature win of the season on November 12, a 74-70 home victory.

 Get tickets for any college basketball game this season at Ticketmaster!